miraclecoder77/miraclecoder77/README.md

-- 👋 Hi, I’m @miraclecoder77
+- 👋 Hi, I’m @miraclecoder7
-- 👀 I’m interested JavaScript
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at miracleaghamobi@gmail.com